Course Outline

 Individual

-4 Minute MP.4 format for the narrated powerpoint; 600 word script in Word.
+Four (4) minute MP4 format for the narrated PowerPoint; 600 word script in Word.

-Elements: 4 Minute narrated powerpoint, saved as an MP.4 file and submitted to Video Vault.
-The powerpoint will be a recording that is prepared by students on a topic that is provided by the Course Coordinator.
-The script of the dialogue, saved in Word and submitted to SafeAssign.
+Elements: 4 minute narrated PowerPoint, saved as an MP.4 file and submitted to Video Vault.
+The PowerPoint will be a recording that is prepared by students on a topic that is provided by the Course Coordinator.
+The script of the dialogue, saved in Word, is to be submitted to SafeAssign.

 Criteria: